UoW-CPC/muscle-orchestrator/README.md

  Repeat the above steps until you analyse all your files.
 When all jobs are completed you will have an output file for each input file.

-__Warning:__ Each container requires resources to run, so run in parallel as many containers you system can handle.
+__Warning:__ Each container requires resources to run, so run in parallel as many containers your system can handle.

 You can view the logs for this process in the folder 'data/logs'.
 In this folder there is one log file for each container you start.
 These log files contain information about input/output files, and the MUSCLE processes.